zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 low-intensity mode; this simply means that we reduce the size of the list from 8 to 2, with at most 1 non-open node.

-The ``low-intensity'' individual announcements made alongside a shared announcement use this low-intensity mode from the start, and moreover do not start until the shared announcement is announced.
+The "low-intensity" individual announcements made alongside a shared announcement use this low-intensity mode from the start, and moreover do not start until the shared announcement is announced.